Food Choices & Lifespan. Your Life Could Get Shorter If You Choose Poorly:

 Whether it’s the magic of the hidden-compounds that Dr. Joel Fuhrman & Neal Barnard talk about,

-In things your grandma told you to eat like spinach & blueberries,
+In things your grandma told you to eat like spinach & broccoli,

 Or just trying to avoid the toxic-waste that is Ultra-Processed Foods.